FerminJose/Selenium/README.md

 test -> selenium -> ComputerModelTest.java

+Compiled using JUnit5 libraries, and added the libraries of selenium for Java version 3.141.59 in https://www.seleniumhq.org/download/

 If there is any problem with the chromedriver, just install the latest version of Google Chrome and the latest version of the chromedriver.exe in http://chromedriver.chromium.org/downloads